heythisisgordon/VSA-OGM/docs/refactoring/refactor4.md

 1. Efficient spatial indexing with adaptive cell sizing (Phase 1)
 2. Optimized vector computation with parallel processing and caching (Phase 2)
-3. Memory-aware processing with GPU memory monitoring (Phase 3 - Current)
+3. Memory-aware processing with GPU memory monitoring (Phase 3 - current)
+4. Shannon entropy feature extraction
+5. Enhanced class grid generation based on entropy values
-4. Incremental processing with horizon-limited visibility (Phase 3 - Current)
+6. Incremental processing with horizon-limited visibility
-5. Enhanced VSA mapper with direct spatial processing (Phase 3 - Current)
+7. Enhanced VSA mapper with direct spatial processing

-## Phase 3 Focus: Enhanced VSA Mapper
+## Phase 3 Focus: Enhanced VSA Mapper Core Structure

-In this phase, we will implement an enhanced version of the `VSAMapper` class called `EnhancedVSAMapper` that incorporates the optimized spatial indexing and vector caching from the previous phases, along with memory-aware processing and improved incremental capabilities.
+In this phase, we will implement the basic structure of an enhanced version of the `VSAMapper` class called `EnhancedVSAMapper` that incorporates the optimized spatial indexing and vector caching from the previous phases, along with memory-aware processing and improved incremental capabilities.
 This is the core component that will enable efficient processing of large point clouds with limited memory resources.

 ### Current Implementation Analysis